 Need Help with Your Teenage Boy?
 Though Not in Inwood, West Virginia, Would You Take a Look At Gateway Christian Military School in Florida Instead?

 Gateway Boys Academy is a lower cost military school in West Florida like no other.
-We are a military academy, an accredited school, and a working ranch and farm offering counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
+We are a military academy, an accredited school, and a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are meant to bring about change in a boy’s heart and life.
 Similar to the structure and order of a military school, at Gateway wayward teen boys soon become respectful, confident leaders and responsible citizens.

 Though not in Inwood, West Virginia, You Can Set the Stage for a New Start and a New Direction for Your Boy by Having Him Spend Time Here